ryansobol/eslint-config-ryansobol/README.md

 ## Supplemental configuration

-A project can be linted by **any** of the following supplemental configurations.
+Additionally, a project is linted by **any** of the following supplemental configurations.

 | Supplement  | Module              |
 |-------------|---------------------|